 Ingrid is a new kid in school, new as Fillmore’s partner too, who is also a genius with a photographic memory, making her a fantastic researcher and sleuth.
 She has a goth look about her, but they don’t do anything with it.
 Unlike a lot of veteran cop/rookie pairings, Ingrid and Fillmore actually get along very well, which is more of a play on how procedural dramas are now with ‘tension’ between the leads a la Bones, CSI, NCIS, Law and Order SVU.

 Of course, you also have to have the boss of the whole operation, in this case the Jr. Safety Commissioner Vellejo, who is usually there to scold Fillmore and Ingrid for any damage they cause while trying to catch perps and to put a fire under their asses to get the case solved quicker.

 You even have the ‘politician’ or ‘District Attorney’ trope in Ms. Folsom, who is usually constantly stressing about the cases in order to keep up appearances and maintain the safety and integrity of the school.
 She’s also on the safety patrol’s asses to get the cases wrapped up quickly and cleanly.

 We’ve got red herrings, evidence analysis, slight hints here and there throughout the episode as to who the perp really is.
 It is a bit easy to figure out who the culprit is if you pay attention, but it is a tween show.

-This episode has always been one of my favorites because of how they portray Randall Julian, the ‘serial killer tagger’ who helps Fillmore and Ingrid, the fact that art is the main theme here and how well it sets up the series as a whole, all the while emerging you quite well in the fun world they have set up, distracting you from how silly it actually is and making it seem very cool.
+This episode has always been one of my favorites because of how they portray Randall Julian, the ‘serial killer tagger’ who helps Fillmore and Ingrid, the fact that art is the main theme here, how well it sets up the series as a whole, all the while immersing you quite well in the fun world they have set up, distracting you from how silly it actually is and making it seem very cool.

 Also, I won’t spoil who the culprit is, but let’s just say that the actual perp is even weirder that these three.